Communication Studies (CM)

 Explores specialized topics pertaining to film studies, television studies, print media and emerging technologies that are not covered regularly in other Communication and Media Studies courses.
 These topics are investigated primarily from the critical, cultural and/or social-scientific perspectives.
 Topics vary by semester and instructor.
 May be repeated for credit with a different topic.

-Explores specialized topics pertaining to screenwriting and video production that are not covered regularly in other course offerings of the Department of Communication and Media Studies.
+Explores specialized topics pertaining to media production (e.g., screenwriting, video-, or audio-production) that are not covered regularly in other course offerings in Communication and Media Studies.
 Topics vary by semester and instructor.
 May be repeated for credit with a different topic.

 CM 3960 Internship (1-4)